If you read one thing today, make it this article! Here is your step-by-step guide to dealing with car accidents.

 Call an ambulance and the police if passengers, drivers or pedestrians are injured.

 Note: You are required by law to stop your vehicle if you are involved in an accident and commuters and pedestrians are injured or killed or property is damaged.
-Failing to stop is considered a criminal offense.
+Failing to stop is considered a criminal offence.

 You can also be criminally charged for failing to help someone who has been hurt in an accident you are involved in, even if the accident was not your fault.
 Remember, however, that as much as you want to help injured people you should not administer first aid unless you are qualified to do so.